 This crag is just north of the temple.
 Again, do not park at the temple.
 You can walk across the temple parking.
 Head north on a dirt road.
 This is the first crag you encounter.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pusherman Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pusherman Wall:

 Hepatitus 5.12 7b+ 27 VIII+ 26 E6 6b V5 6C Boulder, 1 pitch, 15'